Alberto Lleras Camargo: Political career and first presidency

 After Alfonso López Pumarejo was elected President of Colombia in 1934, Lleras Camargo was named Cabinet Secretary.
-In 1935, he became the Minister of Government, a position he occupied until the end of López Pumarejo’s presidential term in 1938.
-In 1938, he founded the newspaper El Liberal, which promoted López Pumarejo’s re-election.
+In 1935, he became the Minister of Government, a position he occupied until the end of López Pumarejo's presidential term in 1938.
+In 1938, he founded the newspaper El Liberal, which promoted López Pumarejo's re-election.
 In 1941, he returned to and once again presided over the Chamber of Representatives.
 When López Pumarejo was re-elected president in 1942, he once again named Lleras Camargo the Minister of Government.
-Aside from a brief interruption in 1943, when Lleras Camargo became the Colombian Ambassador to the United States, he occupied that position until 1944, when intense political instability disrupted López Pumarejo’s presidency.
+Aside from a brief interruption in 1943, when Lleras Camargo became the Colombian Ambassador to the United States, he occupied that position until 1944, when intense political instability disrupted López Pumarejo's presidency.
 In July 1944, after López Pumarejo stepped down, Lleras Camargo fought off a coup attempt against Darío Echandía, who had been temporarily designated as president.

 In 1945, he became Minister of Foreign Relations, and in that capacity, represented Colombia at the Chapultepec Conference and the United Nations Conference on International Organization in San Francisco, which created the United Nations.
 But that same year, the Senate named designated him as Acting President, a position he occupied until 1946, when Conservative Mariano Ospina Pérez was elected president.
 At only thirty-nine years-old, he became one of the youngest acting presidents in Colombian history.
 During his short year in office, the Greater Colombian Merchant Fleet was founded and the Constitutional Reform of 1945 completed.

+Early Political Career

+On May 29, 1926, Lleras, then 19 years old, participated in a march in support of Laureano Gómez, the Minister of Public Works under President Pedro Nel Ospina, whose plans to build a road had been blocked by the Council of State.
+It is known that Germán Arciniegas, seeing Lleras's fears about delivering his speech in defense of Gómez, decided to carry him to give the young man confidence.